ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

            print("hello world")

-If a format is used in the "content" field that does not fall into the categories above, it will not be rendered correctly.
+If a format is used in the ``content`` field that does not fall into the categories above, it is not be rendered correctly.

-To enable the "What's new" sections and sidebar in the changelog file, add the following dictionary to the ``html_theme_options`` dictionary:
+To enable the **What's new** section and sidebar in the changelog file, add the following dictionary to the ``html_theme_options`` dictionary:

 .. code-block:: python